folktale/data.either/README.md

 [![experimental](http://hughsk.github.io/stability-badges/dist/experimental.svg)](http://github.com/hughsk/stability-badges)

-The `Either(a, b)` monad represents the logical disjunction between `a` and `b`.
+The `Either(a, b)` structure represents the logical disjunction between `a` and `b`.
 In other words, `Either` may contain either a value of type `a` or a value of type `b`, at any given time.
 This particular implementation is biased on the right value (`b`), thus projections will take the right value over the left one.

-A common use of this monad is to represent computations that may fail, when you want to provide additional information on the failure.
+A common use of this structure is to represent computations that may fail, when you want to provide additional information on the failure.
 This can force failures and their handling to be explicit, and avoid the problems associated with throwing exceptions — non locality, abnormal exits, etc.